bvetsa/AgentForge/README.md

 - `state.json` stores the final shared workflow state.
 - `trace.json` stores agent execution events.
 - `tool_calls.json` stores deterministic tool call records, including agent, tool, status, input, output preview, timestamp, and error when applicable.
+- `patch_manifest.json` stores the run-level list of patch proposals.
+It is always written and contains `[]` when no patches are proposed.
 - `final_report.md` stores the human-readable agent output report.

+Patch proposals are artifacts only.
+The current system writes readable unified-diff-like files for review, but it does not apply them or modify files in the inspected project root.
 Run artifacts are generated output, not source files.
 They should not be committed.

 ## Core Ideas

 ### Agents

 Agents are small specialist roles.
 Each agent has a name, description, system prompt, input keys, output key, and allowed tools.

+Agents may also set `produces_patches: true` to emit deterministic Phase 3 patch proposal artifacts.
+The default is `false`.

 Example agents: